Timber Structures in EXPO 2025 Osaka

 The modules are vertically fixed in place by threaded steel rods and couplers.
 For lateral stability, the hind sides of the modules are fastened to a supporting steel structure or the building wall at every 1,800mm height increment.

-Such a timber "masonry" module structure, if you will, feel fresh for those of us who are used to see orthogonal post and beam timber structures.
+The concept of such a timber "masonry" module structure, if you will, feels fresh for those of us who are used to seeing conventional timber framing structures.
 It seems to offer a rich possibilities of building facade design.

-Along with the curved, typhoon-like geometry, the stacked modules delivers pleasant natural warmth that is perhaps only possible with wood material.
+Along with the curved, typhoon-like geometry, the stacked modules deliver pleasant natural warmth that is perhaps only possible with wood material.
 Congrats to Interplay architects and all folks involved in the project.

 Here are photos of other pavilions' timber structures that caught our eye.